flatiron/blacksmith/pages/articles/getting-started/how-to-use-util-inspect/article.md

      var util = require('util');
      util.inspect(console, true);

-Finally, the optional argument `colorize` is a boolean that adds anscii escape codes to the string output.
+Finally, the optional argument `colorize` is a boolean that adds ANSI escape codes to the string output.
 When logged to a terminal window, it should be pretty printed with colors.

      var util = require('util');
      console.log(util.inspect({a:1, b:"b"}, false,2,true));